Great shortwing: Ecology

 The great shortwing is a shy and secretive bird which lurks in dense foliage, tangled thickets, vines, deep gullies and streamside vegetation.
 It can sometimes be heard singing in the early morning from dense cover, often with two birds singing in duet.
 The song is a high-pitched, wavering series of whistles that increase in pitch and volume, the phrase being repeated, over and over again, for up to a minute.
 The bird feeds on the ground, foraging through the leaf litter, mosses and lichens, presumably feeding on insects, grubs and other small invertebrates.
 The nesting habits are unknown, but a juvenile was observed in Lore Lindu National Park in September 2016.

 Status

 Little is known of the conservation status of the great shortwing but the bird is suspected of declining in numbers because of the destruction of its habitat and the introduction of feral predators.
 Its area of occurrence is estimated to be about 13000 km2.
 It is an uncommon species in the lower part of its range but rather more common in the upper part.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern".

+In March of 2026, the Minahasa shortwing (H. c. simplex) was added to a list made by Search for Lost Birds, an organization aimed at rediscovering bird species not seen in the last 10 years or more, along with the Mindoro bleeding-heart (Last seen in 2005), Samoan white-eye, Vanikoro white-eye, Mindoro imperial pigeon, and the Guadalcanal honeyeater.